henriquesebastiao/starpy/docs/tutorial/index.md

 # Intro

-If you've made it this far, it means you want to know more about how `starpy` works.
+If you've made it this far, it means you want to know more about how `skyport` works.

 The purpose of this CLI is to help astronomy enthusiasts and science lovers in general (who have a taste for technology :smile:) find information about objects in the cosmos quickly and easily.